Discover Omnia

 User Experience

 Improving search and navigation isn’t just a technical upgrade—it’s a strategic investment in employee experience.
 According to McKinsey, employees spend up to 1.8 hours daily searching for information.
 Poor intranet usability can reduce productivity by 10% annually (NNG), and 76% of employees report challenges finding critical information (IDC).
-Clearly, there’s a strong case for enhancing intranet UX and streamlining information access.

 Interested in learning more on intranet search and navigation?
 Explore proven strategies by joining our webinar on intranet search and navigation best practices or download our free guide to discover practical ways and hands-on examples on how to master intranet search.